zdanek/maverick/modules/base.md

 ---
 ## Locale
 ### System Locale
-The default locale is 'en_GU.UTF8'.
+The default locale is 'en_GB.UTF8' (English Unicode).
 To change it, set a localconf parameter:
 `"base::locale::locale": "fr_FR.UTF8"`
 If the language pack/locale data does not already exist on the system, it will be installed.
 Unless specified, it will do this by installing '*locales-all*' package which includes all locales and is quite large.
 If you would like to specify a particular package that contains just the locale you want, you can specify it by setting localconf parameter:
 `"base::locale::language_pack": "language-pack-fr"`